-Baritone Doğukan Kuran recently graduated from the Curtis Institute of Music, Philadelphia, with a Master's Degree in Opera.
+Doğukan Kuran graduated from the Curtis Institute of Music, Philadelphia, with a Master's Degree in Opera.

-During his time at the Curtis Institute from 2014 to 2018 he had the opportunity to make several important role debuts.
-Under the baton of Karina Canellakis, he performed the role of Il Conte Almaviva in Le Nozze di Figaro at the Kimmel Center.
-He has also performed the title role in Eugene Onegin, Marcello in La Bohème, Tarquinius in The Rape of Lucretia, Jack Hubbard in Doctor Atomic, Olivier in Capriccio, Lescaut in Massenet’s Manon, Germano in La scala di seta, and Ibn-Khakia in Iolanta.
-While at Curtis, he studied with Marlena Malas and Luis Ledesma.
-He has also worked with Mikael Eliasen, director Paul Curran, and conductor Corrado Rovaris.
+During his time at Curtis from 2014 to 2018 he had the opportunity to make several important role debuts.
+Under the baton of Karina Canellakis, he performed the role of Conte Almaviva in Le Nozze di Figaro at the Kimmel Center.
+He has also performed the title role in Eugene Onegin, Marcello in La Bohème, Tarquinius in The Rape of Lucretia, Jack Hubbard in Doctor Atomic, Olivier in Capriccio, Lescaut Massenet’s Manon, Germano in La scala di seta, and Ibn-Khakia in Iolanta.
+He studied with Marlena Malas and Luis Ledesma, and has also worked with Mikael Eliasen, director Paul Curran, and conductor Corrado Rovaris.

 In 2017 Doğukan Kuran has participated in the Santa Fe Opera Festival and the Chautauqua Summer Music Program.
 He has also competed in several international competitions, winning 1st Prize at the Young Opera Soloists Competition in Turkey (2014), 2nd Prize at the Gerda Lissner International Vocal Competition (2016), and Grant Winner in the Licia Albanese-Puccini Foundation (2016).

 Doğukan Kuran was born in Turkey and completed his vocal studies with M. Alper Kazancıoğlu in his hometown of Izmir.

 Le nozze di Figaro - Hai già vinta la causa

 Pagliacci - E fra quest' ansie